Updated August 30, 2023

 Collecting email addresses can be a daunting task when you’re just starting out.
 However, there are so many different ways to get the ball rolling.

-A landing page is a standalone web page used to achieve a specific marketing goal, like collecting emails (whereas your website is more of a hub for your brand).
+A teaser page, also referred to as a landing page, is a standalone web page used to achieve a specific marketing goal, like collecting emails (whereas your website is more of a hub for your brand).
 This page is the foundation of your online list-building efforts.
 You will be directing people to it as you prepare for your campaign.
-You can create a landing page using BackerKit Launch — an email marketing and analytics tool designed specifically for crowdfunders.
+You can create a teaser page using BackerKit Launch — an email marketing and analytics tool designed specifically for crowdfunders.
 Simply sign up for Launch before your campaign begins to start collecting emails through your landing page.

 The landing page for your project should be short and sweet.
 It should feature: